-We will consider applications from:
+We will consider applications for the 2020/21 academic year from:

 - Students undertaking a PGDE in Gaelic Education (both Primary and Secondary – Gaelic as a subject and subjects through the medium of Gaelic)

-2017-18 Early Years Education Grants
+Early Years Education Grants 2020/21

-The Early Years Education Fund is specifically designed to be as accessible as possible to voluntary early years groups that support parents, families and children aged 0-5 years, to encourage and increase the day to day use of Gaelic, and to encourage continuity into Gaelic education.
+The Early Years Education Fund is specifically designed to be as accessible as possible to voluntary early years groups that support parents, families and children aged 0-3 years, to encourage and increase the day to day use of Gaelic, and to encourage continuity into Gaelic education.

 The Early Years Fund is not open to applications from individuals.

-Taic Freumhan Coimhearsnachd 2018-19
+Taic Freumhan Coimhearsnachd 2021/22

 The Taic Freumhan Coimhearsnachd funding programme was established to help community groups to undertake projects in support of the National Gaelic Language Plan.